 - Using an antifungal spray, power, or cream

 - Don’t share items of personal use, such as towels, socks, or shoes

 - Avoid walking around bare feet in public showers and around swimming pools

 - Change socks daily

 This is how I could pinpoint the cause.
-It usually occurs occurs between toes, and swimming pool changing rooms are a common transmission mode.
+It usually occurs between toes, and swimming pool changing rooms are a standard transmission mode.

 Within a few days, I was doing much better.
-I am glad I found this online platform, I was relieved to get rid of an athlete’s foot!
+I am glad I found this online platform; I was relieved to eliminate an athlete’s foot!

 An athlete’s foot is a fungal infection.
 It is also known as tinea pedi.
-The infection results in skin peeling, itching and It usually affects the toes of the foot but can affect the heels, sides, and nails.
+The condition results in skin peeling, itching and.
+It usually affects the toes of the foot but can affect the heels, sides, and nails.

-Antifungal creams, sprays, powders, and gel are used to get rid of the condition.
+Antifungal creams, sprays, powders, and gels eliminate the condition.

-If you have symptoms such as white patches, skin peeling, itching between toes, you may have an athlete’s foot.
+If you have symptoms such as white patches, skin peeling, and itching between toes, you may haveathlete’ste’s foot.